Noor6767/Noor-s-Cat-Pad/journal.md

 <img width="906" height="514" alt="image" src="https://github.com/user-attachments/assets/712878ea-39cd-4faa-843c-6f4e4e0cc474" />

-## Day 6 - Aug 6 2 pm
+## Day 6 - Aug 6 2 pm ~3h
 So i submitted my project but it got rejected because it was too simple so i added some hexagons and extruded them out to make it more pretty i guess and i also made a logo so i added that on the top and the bootom. i also added the kalih key caps and a rotary encoder since i didnt do it at first and so i thought i would do it so it would get rejected again. that took me aybe 20 min since it was really just placing them again and again. i was also gonna make a built in kickstand but i deceided not to becasue i thought i might want to remove  it and then i wouldnt be able to, i just decide against that.
 I then did my DRC and there were aroun 200 errors and most of them were dumb misakes but i fixed the ones that were needed to be fixed. again this is my first time fdoing this so i was expecting a lot of mistakes.
-I also added new things to teh case like a infinaty logo for where the rotery encoder is and some word art and some line decals on the bottem.
+I also added new things to the case, like an infinity logo for where the rotary encoder is and some word art and some line decals on the bottom.
+So for more info about the decals, I added an infinity shape on the top right corner of the top place to cover the chip and make a convenient hole for the rotary encoder.
+I then added some word art in the space above the arrow keys.
+Also, thanks to Kai and Taran for pointing out some stuff I could improve.
  ![alt text](Assets/day6.png)
  ![alt text](Assets/case1.png)